VIDA-NYU/reprozip/docs/source/packing.rst

       uid: <user-id>
       workingdir: <working-directory>

 If necessary, users may change the command line parameters by editing ``argv``, and add or remove environment variables by editing ``environ``.
 Besides, ``input_files`` and ``output_files`` can be modified to inform ReproZip about any input/output file that the tool may have failed in detecting, and also to give meaningful id names to these files (this may be useful for the unpacking step).
-Other attributes should mostly not be changed
+Other attributes should mostly not be changed.

+..  seealso:: :ref:`file_id`

 The next section in the configuration file shows the files to be packed.
 If the software dependencies were identified by the package manager of the system during the ``reprozip trace`` command, they will be listed under ``packages``; the file dependencies not identified in software packages are listed under ``other_files``::